-A Patient’s Guide to Collateral Ligament Injuries
+A Patient’s Guide to Collateral Ligament Injuries and Treatment in Midlothian, VA

 The collateral ligaments are commonly injured parts of the knee.
 An injury to these ligaments usually involves a significant force, such as a fall while skiing or a direct impact to the side of the leg.